 The most popular and affordable residency Visas is the Pensionado Visa for retirees.

 The Pensionado Visa is the most affordable Visa because the Panamanian government waives all their fees for all retirees (a $1050 savings).
 To qualify for the Pensionado Visa, you must plan to be retired in Panama.
-You’ll need to prove a lifetime income of $1000 a month for a single person or $1250 for a married couple.
+You’ll need to prove a lifetime income of $1000 monthly for a single person or $1250 for a married couple.
 You will never be able to work in Panama or get a work permit.
-This means you cannot sell any products or services in Panama unless you hire someone else to sell your products for you.
-If you’re living in Panama but doing online work in another country you will not need a work permit.

-To get any Visa in Panama, you will need to provide a nationwide criminal report, like an FBI report.
+To get any Visa in Panama, you must provide a nationwide criminal report, like an FBI report.
 If married and applying together, you’ll also need a certified copy of your marriage certificate.

 Are you thinking about moving to Panama?
 Check out our guide to living in Panama and learn more about our relocation tours